Understanding Situation Events

 event indicator to open a flyover listing of open situation events with this

-- Event state
+information:- Event state

 - Situation name